apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    Transparent pass through.
 This option is useful only for inbound transparent proxy ports.
 If the parsing of the expected HTTP header fails, then the transaction is switched to a blind tunnel instead of generating an error response to the client.
 It effectively enables :ts:cv:`proxy.config.http.use_client_target_addr` for the transaction as there is no other place to obtain the origin server address.

 ip-in
    Set the local IP address for the port.
 This is the address to which clients will connect.
 This forces the IP address family for the port.
 The ``ipv4`` or ``ipv6`` can be used but it is optional and is an error for it to disagree with the IP address family of this value.
 An IPv6 address **must** be enclosed in square brackets.
-If this option is omitted :ts:cv:`proxy.local.incoming_ip_to_bind` is used.
+If this option is omitted :ts:cv:`proxy.config.incoming_ip_to_bind` is used.

    Not compatible with: ``tr-in``.

 ip-out
    Set the local IP address for outbound connections.
 This is the address used by ATS locally when it connects to an origin server for transactions on this port.
-If this is omitted :ts:cv:`proxy.local.outgoing_ip_to_bind` is used.
+If this is omitted :ts:cv:`proxy.config.outgoing_ip_to_bind` is used.

    This option can used multiple times, once for each IP address family.
 The address used is selected by the IP address family of the origin server address.